 NREL Postdoctoral Researchers and Research Associates seeks qualified postdoctoral researchers and research associates to participate in the laboratory's research and development programs, initiate new areas of research, and establish a base for ongoing collaborations.

-Defense Science University Programs is an alliance between NNSA and three other universities – Washington State University, University of Nevada Las Vegas, and University of Nevada Reno.
+Defense Science University Program is an alliance between NNSA and three other universities – Washington State University, University of Nevada Las Vegas, and University of Nevada Reno.
 A key strategy to ensure the long-term success of the NNSA mission and the Stockpile Stewardship Program in general is to maintain a high-quality workforce trained in the most up-to-date methods of modern materials science, physics, and engineering.
 Currently, research is supported in the areas of fundamental materials science, high-energy density physics, and low-energy nuclear science.
 University partnerships help to ensure a vigorous inflow of innovative scientific ideas and technical approaches by engaging the academic community in fundamental scientific aspects of stockpile stewardship.

-Graduate Fellowship Program DOE's Office of Science has established the Graduate Fellowship Program, supporting outstanding students who are pursuing graduate training in basic research in areas of physics, biology, chemistry, mathematics, engineering, computational sciences, and environmental sciences.
+DOE's Office of Science has established the Graduate Fellowship Program, supporting outstanding students who are pursuing graduate training in basic research in areas of physics, biology, chemistry, mathematics, engineering, computational sciences, and environmental sciences.